dbogatic/FinTech-Case-Study/README.md

 * Elevate was established under its current name as a spinoff from [Think Finance, Inc.](https://en.wikipedia.org/wiki/Think_Finance) in 2014.

-* Elevate HQ is located in Fort Worth, TX.
+* The company is located in Fort Worth, TX.
 Current address: 4150 International Plaza, Ste.
 300, Fort Worth, TX 76109.

 * Elevate is a publicly traded company [NYSE: ELVT](https://finance.yahoo.com/quote/ELVT/).
 The President and CEO of the company is Jason Harvison.
 Other company executives can be found [here](https://www.elevate.com/company.html).

-* Elevate was founded with the idea to reinvent the non-prime lending idustry by giving a growing ["New Middle Class"](https://www.newmiddleclass.org/our-mission/#nmc) access to responsible and transparent online credit options.
+* The company was founded with the idea to reinvent the non-prime lending idustry by giving a growing ["New Middle Class"](https://www.newmiddleclass.org/our-mission/#nmc) access to responsible and transparent online credit options.

 * Elevate markets to its customers in US and UK the four main online credit programs: [Rise](https://www.risecredit.com/), [Elastic](https://www.elastic.com/), [Sunny](https://sunny.co.uk/) (UK only) and [Today](https://www.todaycard.com/apply/findmyoffer).

-* Elevate receives debt financing for its Rise and Sunny loans from Victory Park Management, an affiliate of [Victory Park Capital](https://www.victoryparkcapital.com/).
+* The company receives debt financing for its Rise and Sunny loans from Victory Park Management, an affiliate of [Victory Park Capital](https://www.victoryparkcapital.com/).
 Funding for the Elastic lines of credit comes from [Republic Bank](https://www.republicbank.com/home/home), a third-party lender that uses Elevate’s software.

 * As of December 31, 2019, Elevate serves more than 2.4 million customers with $8.1 billion in credit. (this includes originations and customers from 2002- December 31, 2019 from both current and predecessor products).
 #